-Personal Boundaries are certain measures in terms of limits and rules we set or have for ourselves within different relationships.
-These limits can be; but not limited to Physical Boundaries, Mental Boundaries, and Emotional Boundaries, Psychological boundaries, Social boundaries, and Spiritual Boundaries.
+What are Boundaries?
+Personal boundaries are certain measures in terms of limits and rules that we set or have for ourselves within different relationships.

 My bathing process would include washing off my turmeric scrub that you can find on Amazon.
 This includes using shampoo and conditioner to care for every strand of my hair.
 I tend to focus more on every corner of my body that would otherwise not receive much attention during the week.
 My face process ends with a hyaluronic face mask then makes my skin feel soft, buttery, and glowing for the rest of the week.